Skip to contents

 #> "There is at least one author indicated as corresponding author."

-#> $check_missing_email
+#> check_missing_email

 #> "There are email addresses provided for all corresponding authors."

-4. Understanding the Validator Class
+4. Understanding the Validation Classes

-Key Features of Validator
+Key Features of Validator:

 • It allows adding dependencies between validation rules.